-Full set of window plans existing and proposed
+Full set of window plans existing and proposed Status: WDN

-Status: WDN

-Description: Discharge of conditions 3(foul and surface water), 5(proposed highway works), 8(Construction Method Statement) and 18(detailed landscape planting plan) on approved application 20/04238/EU approved application 20/01238/FUL.
+Description: Discharge of conditions 3(foul and surface water), 5(proposed highway works), 8(Construction Method Statement) and 18(detailed landscape planting plan) on approved application 20/01238/FUL.
 Status: CONREF

-Reference Number: 21/03039/VARYCO
+Reference Number: 21/03038/VARYCO

-Description: Variation of conditions 2 (approved plans) and 3 (window treatment) pursuant to planning permission 20/01239/LBC for minor change to design of windows of new build hotel and updating of information to reflect the proposed treatment of windows on existing building.
+Description: Variation of condition 2 (approved plans) pursuant to planning permission 20/01238/FUL for minor change to design of windows of new build hotel and updating of information to reflect the proposed treatment of windows on existing building.
+Status: PDE